david-drew/OpenVINO-Samples/DL_Streamer/GAA_Setup.md

 # Gstreamer Audio Analytics Setup

+This is a temporary guide for compiling and installing the GStreamer Audio-Video Plugins for DL Streamer (OpenVINO analytics).
+The audio plugins are not yet included in OpenVINO.

 Read the Notes and Workarounds in this doc, and use them when following the install guide.